eriicafes/httpx/session/README.md

 **How it works:**
 - On login: Session and user data are stored in a signed or encrypted cookie
-- On authentication: Data is read directly from the cookie (no database lookup)
+- On authentication: Data is read directly from the cookie
-- After stale duration: Falls back to database validation and refreshes the cache
+- After stale duration: Falls back to session validation and refreshes the cache
-- Cookie must be signed or encrypted for security (recommended: AES-256-GCM encryption)
+- Cookie must be signed or encrypted for security

-**Benefits:**
-- Reduces database load by avoiding session lookups on every request
-- Faster authentication (no database roundtrip)
-- Automatic cache refresh after stale duration
-- Still secure - falls back to database validation periodically
+**Security note:** When using trusted token stores, ensure the session's `SecretHash` field is never serialized to the client.
+Use the `json:"-"` tag to omit it from JSON encoding.
+The secret hash must remain in the database only

-#### Custom TokenStore
+##### Custom TokenStore

 Implement this interface for custom token storage (cookies, headers, etc.):